adiaaaa7/adiaaaa7/README.md

 - 👋 Hi, I’m adiaaaa7
-- 👀 I’m interested in spring now
+- 👀 I’m interested in go now
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning go
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on game
 - 📫 How to reach me ...

 <!---